 Summary and conclusions

 - David Ogilvy was one of the most notable figures in the marketing world, and is often hailed as the “Father of Advertising”.

-- The tips that he offers, though originally intended for those in the marketing industry, are valuable for anyone who writes content or needs to be creative in their work.
+- The tips that he offers, though originally intended for those in the marketing industry, are valuable for anyone who writes content or who needs to be creative in their work.

 - His general advice on writing focuses on writing as naturally as possible, in a manner that is accessible to your readers.

-- His advice on headlines emphasizes the competition that your headline faces, and the consequent importance of being clear and offering a benefit to each potential reader.
+- His advice on headlines emphasizes the competition that your headline faces, and the consequent importance of write clear headlines, that offer a benefit to potential readers.

 - His advice on creativity discusses how to let your subconscious lead the process, and highlights the importance of knowing how to channel your creativity in a productive way.